Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running.

 If you have a young child of toddler age, it can seem like all the educational toys are designed for children older than yours.
 Don't worry!
-There are in fact plenty of educational toys for toddlers and even for babies, but you need to know where to look.
+There are in fact plenty of educational toys for toddlers aged 1 and 2, and even for babies, but you need to know where to look.
 Here are my top recommendations.

 The InnyBin is one of my favorites of the educational toddler toys available at Fat Brain Toys.
-I've shopped there for toys for my kids, and it's also been a favorite place for relatives to buy gifts from, as it offers the option of a gift bag in the shipping options.
+I've shopped there for toys for my kids and I can attest it's a safe and reliable place to shop with good quality toys.
+I also love that it offers the option of a gift bag in the shipping options - perfect if you're buying a gift for a young relative.

 The InnyBin above lets your child push the shapes that come with it through the elastic bands of the cube.
 Unlike shape sorters for preschoolers that only allow a specific direction of shape, the InnyBin's elastics allow flexibility, making it ideal for a younger child such as a baby or toddler.
 This is a toy that encourages your child to experiment, explore and discover.